How Supplements Can Affect Blood Pressure

 Potassium is a mineral that helps regulate nerve and muscle function, but too much potassium can lead to a dangerous condition called hyperkalemia.
 Warning signs include heart palpitations, shortness of breath, chest pain, nausea, or vomiting.

-People using medications to treat high blood pressure should talk to their doctor before taking supplements containing potassium to avoid dangerous potassium levels.
+People taking medications to treat high blood pressure should consult their doctor before taking potassium supplements to avoid dangerous potassium levels.

 Just because herbal supplements are derived from natural sources doesn’t guarantee that they are safe to consume.